-- Why does Kaizen help your business minimize the peaks and valleys of growth?
+- How kaizen can help your business manage the peaks and valleys of growth

-- Where in your business can Kaizen be applied?
+- Where in your business the kaizen process should be applied

 - An overview of the 8 Kaizen PDCA steps for problem-solving